cookpete/auto-changelog/README.md

 `auto-changelog` is designed to be as flexible as possible, providing a clear changelog for any project.
 There are only two absolute requirements:

-- You need git newer then `1.7.2`.
+- You should be using git `1.7.2` or later
-- All versions should be tagged using [semver](https://semver.org) tag names.
-This happens by default when using [`npm version`](https://docs.npmjs.com/cli/version).
+- All versions should be tagged using [semver](https://semver.org) tag names – this happens by default when using [`npm version`](https://docs.npmjs.com/cli/version)

 There are some less strict requirements to improve your changelog: